-Great Stanmore has a fine ring of eight "old-style" bells, the oldest and largest of which – the tenor bell – was cast in 1632 at Whitechapel for the old Brick Church and weighs just over 12 hundredweight.
-We have a keen band of ringers but would welcome more recruits.
+Great Stanmore has a fine ring of eight "old-style" bells, the oldest and largest of which – the tenor bell – was cast in 1632 for the old Brick Church and weighs 12 hundredweight.
+This bell was re-hung on new bearings in 2017 by the Whitechapel Bell Foundry, and the other seven bells overhauled.
+We have a keen band of ringers and would welcome more recruits.
 While experienced ringers are particularly welcome, there is also room for complete beginners.
-All you need is reasonable health, enthusiasm and some patience – it is not quite as easy as it looks!